tinyerp/odooly/docs/tutorial.rst

        database = demo
        username = joe

-   Then we connect to any environment with ``erppeek --env demo`` or switch during an interactive session with ``client.connect('demo')``.
+   Then we connect to any environment with ``odooly --env demo`` or switch during an interactive session with ``client.connect('demo')``.